User Manual

 Please Note: Adjusting either the Power Frequency or the Frame rate will cause a ‘Restart Cam’ button to appear.
 Click this to properly induce your required changes.)

-All Settings changes will be stored in your browser’s cache, until you do a hard refresh (Ctrl + F5) or you click the circular ‘reset’ icon at the top of the Settings panel
+All Settings changes will be stored in your browser’s cache, until you click the circular ‘reset’ icon at the top of the Settings panel

 Rename images